Sponsored by Janssen Research and Development

 The NUJ Stephen White Award for best communication and reporting of science in a non science context.

 The award will recognise a journalist or team of journalists who have reported science on any platform in a way that when they are reporting science make complicated scientific ideas accessible to the non-specialist general public.
 The Award will celebrate the achievements of science journalists who use their skills in covering science for a non-specialist audience.
 Science publications and programmes, or science sections of publications are not eligible (eg: New Scientist, Eureka - The Times, Material World – BBC Radio, Bang Goes the Theory – BBC TV).
 The entry can be in any format.
 If the entry is part of a series then it will be judged on one submitted episode only.
-Entry may be by an individual or a team (see general rules regarding team entries).
 The Award is made in memory of Stephen White a highly influential science communicator who sadly died in 2010.
 The Award is possible due to a bequest by Stephen’s wife Elizabeth.
 (Please scroll back for 'important information on file formats')

+This award is for individuals only and not for teams.
 There are no age restrictions for this award.
-But the entrant should have published their first piece of journalism within the last three years (so for 2013 Awards between Jan 1 2010 and Dec 31 2012).
+But the entrant should have published their first piece of journalism within the last three years (so for 2014 Awards between Jan 1 2011 and Dec 31 2013).
 Entrants should be currently working in science and technology journalism, either freelance or staff, full-time or part-time.
 Entrants should use the Summary of Entry area of the form to outline their relevant achievements, and why they deserve the award.
-FOUR samples of work are required to support this statement.
+FOUR samples of work are required to support this statement (the general rules on time of publication/broadcast apply to ALL these samples ie: they must have been published or first broadcast between 1 January 2013 to 31 December 2013 inclusive) .
 The judges will be looking for evidence of initiative and career progression.
-This award has a prize of £200.
 (Please scroll back for 'important information on file formats')